MicrosoftDocs/architecture-center/docs/patterns/health-endpoint-monitoring-content.md

 ## Solution

-Implement health monitoring by sending requests to an endpoint on the application.
+Implement health monitoring by sending requests to an endpoint on your application.
 The application should perform the necessary checks and then return an indication of its status.

 A health monitoring check typically combines two factors: